tektechnologies/Instructor-Prep/201/class-01.md

 ## Campus Kickoff

-Work with your campus director for the Class 1 kickoff, using the [201 orientation slide deck](https://docs.google.com/presentation/d/10z8h0kdeHRtuBZ0RoJ1JWxSpiFKgyeMNyDoz1V4TtRU/edit#slide=id.gf7316a0f20_0_0).
+Class 1 using the [201 orientation slide deck]

 ## Intro to Canvas